 - Magnesium supplements – Take a magnesium supplement every day.
 Two of the most easily absorbed forms that I confidently recommend are magnesium malate and magnesium glycinate.
 Please refer to the RCP Handbook for more details and the product directory for suggested products.

 The Recommended Daily Intake (RDI) of magnesium is 400mg.
 I believe the optimal daily dose is 650mg for women and 850mg for men, but please feel free to vary it based upon your current daily Magnesium Burn Rate.
 Another rule of thumb is to take 5X your body weight in mgs of Mg (e.g. If you weigh 100 lbs, take 500 mgs Mg).
 Again, the focus here is on “optimum” dosing, not daily “minimum” intakes.

 4) One Last Thing…

-OK, now this last part is quite difficult, so please pay close attention… I’d like you to do this degree of Mg supplementation each and every day.
-Air, Water, Magnesium — it’s that important!
+OK, now this last part is quite difficult, so please pay close attention.
+I’d like you to do this degree of Mg supplementation each and every day – air, water, magnesium – it’s that important!

-Check it out here.
+Check out adrenal cocktail recipes here.

 A votre sante!…